vicobu/DistributedSystem/README.md

     cdnMasterNode !
 AddNode(nodeA1, 0, AddNode.WriteMode)
 ```

-* In order to tell to the CDNMaster that it have to create connections between two nodes we will use:
+* In order to tell to the CDNMaster that it has to create connections between two nodes we will use:
 ```scala
     cdnMasterNode !
 RequestNodeConnection(
       (nodeA1, PortNode.portOf(new PortNode with Active with Eager), Nil),